Search the collections

 Source: Museum Victoria

-Twenty two artist-weavers from the internationally acclaimed Victorian Tapestry Workshop, South Melbourne, spent an estimated 20,000 hours at their looms creating the Federation Tapestry.
+Twenty two artist-weavers from the internationally acclaimed Victorian Tapestry Workshop (renamed the Australian Tapestry Workshop in 2010), South Melbourne, spent an estimated 20,000 hours at their looms creating the Federation Tapestry.

 Almost 41 metres in length, the tapestry was commissioned to mark the centenary of Australia's Federation.
 It gives Australians pointers to who they are today...and why.
 The images in its 10 panels range from Aboriginal dreamtime legends to a solitary shepherd in the bush with his sheep and dog, from the clamour and rejoicing that marked Federation in 1901 to the enigmatic 'Sorry' etched across the sky above the sails of the Sydney Opera House in the year 2000.